 The insertion of a mark in the personal data preserved with the aim of limiting its treatment in the future;

 Customers’ Profile Definition

-Any form of automated processing of personal data consisting of the use of such personal data to evaluate certain personal aspects of a natural person, in particular to analyze or predict aspects related to professional performance, economic situation, health, personal preferences, interests, reliability, behavior, location or travel;
+Any form of automated processing of personal data consisting of the use of such personal data to evaluate certain personal aspects of a natural person, in particular, to analyze or predict aspects related to professional performance, economic situation, health, personal preferences, interests, reliability, behaviour, location or travel;